New Diet Brings New Life for Officer

 Officer Cassi Shaffer of The Ohio State University Police Division is always on the go.
 That’s the way she’s wired.
 Cassi serves on the OSUPD Crisis Action Team, she’s an assigned dignitary protection officer, and she spends a bit of time on the division’s bike patrol.
 On certain nights, she runs OSUPD’s Community Police Academy and Rape Aggression Defense courses, which often require her to participate in scenario-based role playing.

-In the fall of 2016, her ability to continue in her role as an officer was suffering, causing her to question her future.
+In autumn 2016, her ability to continue in her role as an officer was suffering, causing her to question her future.

 “My job is physical.
 If I can’t meet the minimum standards of what law enforcement requires, it could unfortunately affect my ability to be a police officer.
 I didn’t know what was going to happen.”